alexwkleung/block-url-extension/README.md

    - Rendering of whitespace is enabled so that it makes it easier to detect invalid URLs due to whitespace issues.

 9. **How do I save my URLs?**

    - You can save your URLs via one of the following ways:
      - Click the save icon on the top left of the options page.
      - Press `Cmd+S` (macOS) or `Ctrl+S` (Windows/Linux/macOS).

+10. **How does the partial keyword pattern work?**

+    - To create a partial keyword pattern, you must add `/[<keyword>]` at the end of the URL. `<keyword>` is a single keyword that would match in the path of the URL.
+You can add more keywords by using the comma (`,`) delimiter for each.
+    - Only one keyword can match in the URL path, _not multiple_.
+This is a limitation but it wasn't intended to allow multiple keywords to be checked in a path.
+The comma delimited keywords were meant as a shortcut to avoid writing a URL multiple times with the partial keyword pattern.
+So you would just write the URL and the partial keyword pattern once, then add all the individual keywords that you want to block on the URL path.

+## Issues

+Create an [issue](https://github.com/alexwkleung/block-url-extension/issues) or [discussion](https://github.com/alexwkleung/block-url-extension/discussions) if you have any issues or questions regarding the extension.

 ## Contribute